 The Borough plans and conducts a reconstruction streets program every other year.
-The next scheduled project is the storm water pipe replacement and paving of Jasen Drive, Jana Circle and Renee Circle during 2022.
-Also during 2022 working with Aqua during Aqua's water main replacement project Chestnut Street, Church Street, Maple Avenue and Wisler Avenue will be repaved.
+The current scheduled project is the storm water pipe replacement and paving of Jasen Drive, Jana Circle and Renee Circle during 2022 and 2023.
+Also during 2023 working with Aqua during Aqua's water main replacement projects Chestnut Street, Church Street, Maple Avenue, Wisler Avenue and Valley View Road will be repaved.